-English proficient (EP) - A student who has met reclassification criteria and is no longer identified as an EL; synonymous with non-EL, non-ELL, and non-LEP.
+English proficient (EP) - A student who has met reclassification criteria and is no longer identified as an English learner/emergent bilingual; synonymous with non-EL, non-ELL, and non-LEP.

 enrollment (in enrollment) - Actually receiving instruction by attendance in a public school, as opposed to being registered but not yet receiving instruction.